 After crossing two washes, you will see the two-story, green ranch house on your left behind another gate.
 Drive in and park on your left, facing the stockade fence that surrounds the historic cemetery.
 Lucy the ranch dog may come out to greet you.

 If this is your first visit, you should not attempt driving there in the dark.
-High-clearance vehicles are best for negotiating the roads, which may be full of ruts in the final two miles.
+The final two miles may be very muddy and full of ruts after a rainstorm.
 Four-wheel drive is not required.
-Carpooling is highly recommended.